Colors are very important in web and mobile development. They either make a page aesthetically beautiful and sleek or displeasing to look at.

 You also need to install the @react-native-community/slider

 package.
-This is because the native Slider
+The native Slider

 component in React Native has been deprecated, so you have to provide the slider component as a prop.